Sreegopal Banerjee College: History

 The college is located halfway between Tribeni and Magra, about a mile from both the railway stations on the Eastern Railway.
 The college is adjacent to old Trebeni-Tarkeswar rail line.
 It is also close to G.T.
 Road - India's oldest longest road and STKK road, locally called Assam Road.
-Therefore, easily approachable by roads, connected by buses.
-The village is surrounded by a vast industrial belt and presents a combination of peaceful rural charm with modern facilities.
+The village is surrounded by a vast industrial belt.

 The college at the outset was housed in the building of Ramgopal Ghosh High School, Bagati.
 It started functioning on 21 July 1958.
 It was shifted to the present three-storied building on 24 April 1959.

 The college has by now developed into one of the biggest institutions under the University of Burdwan.

-There are modern hostels for boys and girls within the campus.
+There are hostels for boys and girls within the campus.
 There is also a separate two storied building within the campus for the students' common room-cum-canteen.

-With the mission of providing quality education, the college firmly believes that excellence of institutions of higher education is a function of many aspects of which self-evaluation and self-improvement are important.